 Pictures give a room a certain flair.
 There are many ways to arrange and hang them artistically.
 We’ve put together the best options for you.

-Photos from your last vacation, your children’s drawings, an old painting found at the flea market – pictures give a personal touch to a living room and they radiate liveliness.
-But how can you skillfully stage your favorite motifs?
+Photos from your last holiday, your children’s drawings, an old painting found at a flea market – pictures give a personal touch to a living room and radiate liveliness.
+But how can you skilfully stage your favourite motifs?
 With the right mounting system, it’s truly easy!

 If you like a classic and tidy look, the ‘Row Display’ is your perfect solution.
 Several pictures are simply placed next to each other on the wall at the same height.
 “It looks truly classy when related motifs, for example, a series of photos or pictures, are hung next to each other in identical frames,” explains production designer Sebastian Krawinkel.

-above the floor – That’s where the center of a picture should be placed.
+above the floor – That’s where the centre of a picture should be placed.
 This is a rule of thumb for museums when displaying works of art.

-Countless pictures side by side – from floor to ceiling: The St. Petersburg Hermitage, one of the most famous museums in the world, has launched this trend.
-The St. Petersburg Display once exhibited the wealth of the noble class.
+Countless pictures side by side – from floor to ceiling: The St. Petersburg Hermitage, one of the most famous museums in the world, launched this trend.
+The St. Petersburg Display once exhibited the wealth of the nobility.
 Today you don’t need an expensive collection of paintings to be extraordinary.
-A colorful mix of pictures is all you need!
-To make the overall work of art look harmonious, simply repeat certain frame shapes, similar color combinations or common content.
+A colourful mix of pictures is all you need!
+To make the overall work of art look harmonious, simply repeat certain frame shapes, similar colour combinations or common content.